stewartmatheson/zane/README.markdown

 # Zane

 PhantomJS wrapped in Celluloid.
 Got a lot of pages to scrape?
 Want to light up those cores?
 If so then let Billy work his magic.
+PhantomJS is a great tool for scraping the web.
+The only issue is that it does not scale all that well.
+From what I can tell it's designed around a single threaded model that allows for blocking style requests.
+Zane creates an instance of PhantomJS for each core of the machine it's running allowing all instances of PhantomJS to be used at the same time.
+This will great increase though put of any scraper type appliactions that have a large back log of pages to scrape.

 ## Features